Sending SMS

 The Engage API has endpoints to allow unsubscribing of contacts from emails and SMS messages.

-### Unsubscribe from a specific message
+### Unsubscribe from specific message

 Using these two endpoints, a contact can be unsubscribed from a specific email or SMS.
 This is effectively the same as them unsubscribing via the unsubscribe link in an email, or through the unsubscribe link in an SMS.